Amet13/ODYSSEY/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] I have run `./Scripts/odyssey.sh lint` and all checks pass
 - [ ] I have run `./Scripts/odyssey.sh build` and the build succeeds
 - [ ] I have updated relevant documentation
-- [ ] I have tested the CLI version if applicable